MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/playstream-events.md

 ms.localizationpriority: medium
 ---

-# PlayStream quickstart
+# Generating PlayStream events

-This quickstart provides an overview of automatic and custom **PlayStream** events in PlayFab.
+This tutorial provides an overview of automatic and custom **PlayStream** events in PlayFab.

 ## Automatic event overview